-Cat TLC Volunteer You will provide socialization and exercise to shelter cats and kittens, groom the cats, spot clean kennels and change litter pans and provide the cats with toys and bedding.
+Cat TLC Volunteer: You will provide socialization and exercise to shelter cats and kittens, groom the cats, spot clean kennels and change litter pans and provide the cats with toys and bedding.

-Dog TLC Volunteer You will provide shelter dogs with mental and physical exercise, walk and socialize dogs and puppies, spot clean kennels and clean up the play yards, do minor grooming and bathing, and provide dogs with toys and bedding.
+Dog TLC Volunteer: You will provide shelter dogs with mental and physical exercise, walk and socialize dogs and puppies, spot clean kennels and clean up the play yards, do minor grooming and bathing, and provide dogs with toys and bedding.

-Photography/Social Media Team You will take or assist in taking digital photographs of adoptable animals and assist designated volunteers in posting these photos to Facebook and other social media sites.
-Our animals are on Facebook under the group "Friends of Cumberland Co, NC shelter animals"
+Photography/Social Media Team: You will take or assist in taking digital photographs of adoptable animals and assist designated volunteers in posting these photos to Facebook and other social media sites.

-Foster Care Provider You will provide a nurturing, compassionate and comfortable environment in your home for foster animals, provide all elements of care for foster animals including feeding, cleaning, grooming, medicating and socializing.
+Foster Care Provider: You will provide a nurturing, compassionate and comfortable environment in your home for foster animals, provide all elements of care for foster animals including feeding, cleaning, grooming, medicating and socializing.
 Ensure safety and care of foster animals and transport them to and from the shelter for medical treatments, check-ups, and to be shown for adoption.
-You must attend the Foster training class to be an approved foster care provider.